Home About Contact

 One of the greatest privileges of my life was working with Australian indie-rock band Rudely Interrupted.
 Formed in Melbourne in the mid-noughties, the band captivated audiences worldwide with their infectious blend of indie and synth-pop.

-This is Rohan Brooks, co-founder of the band, performing at the United Nations in New York in honor of the International Day of Persons with Disabilities.
+This is Rohan Brooks, co-founder of the band, performing at the United Nations in New York in honour of the International Day of Persons with Disabilities.

 Rohan is the only member of the band without a disability.
 After this powerful performance, the band quickly gained momentum, receiving a wave of bookings, including a spot at Toronto’s NXNE festival (Sneaky Dee’s) and performances at prestigious venues across New York, Washington, DC, Montreal, and beyond.